open-vela/apps_crypto_mbedtls/README.md

 The following tools are required:

 * Perl, for some library source files and for Visual Studio build files.
-* Python 3 and some Python packages, for some library source files, sample programs and test data.
-To install the necessary packages, run
+* Python 3, for some sample programs and test data.
-    ```
-    python -m pip install -r scripts/basic.requirements.txt
-    ```
 * A C compiler for the host platform, for some test data.

 If you are cross-compiling, you must set the `CC` environment variable to a C compiler for the host platform when generating the configuration-independent files.